 Technical Requirements Checklist:

-The Pentagon Conference Center, which hosts 300+ defense industry events annually, reports that 15% of speakers face technical delays due to inadequate preparation for security protocols.
-Experienced defense conference speakers arrive 24 hours early specifically to complete security processing and technology testing.
+Venues like the Pentagon Conference Center, which hosts numerous defense industry events annually, maintain strict security protocols that can delay unprepared speakers.
+Experienced defense conference speakers typically arrive a day early specifically to complete security processing and technology testing.
+Event organizers should communicate these requirements clearly and early in the booking process.

 Measuring ROI from AI Defense Conference Speakers